cran/biomartr/README.md

 biomartr
 ========

-## Biological Data Retrieval with R
+## Genomic Data Retrieval with R

+The vastly growing number of sequenced genomes allows us to perform a new type of biological research.
+Using a comparative approach these genomes provide us with new insights on how biological information is encoded on the molecular level and how this information changes over evolutionary time.

-The `biomartr` package is designed for life scientists and provides a powerful sequence retrieval and functional annotation framework for the R programming language that aims to facilitate reproducibility and large-scale handling of biological data.
+The first step, however, of any genome based study is to retrieve genomes from databases.
+For automating this retrieval process on a meta-genomic scale, the `biomartr` package provides useful interface functions for genomic sequence retrieval and functional annotation retrieval.
+The major aim of `biomartr` is to facilitate reproducibility and large-scale handling of genomic data for (meta-)genomic analyses.

 In detail, `biomartr` aims to provide users with an easy to use framework to obtain genome, proteome, and CDS data, as well as an interface to the [BioMart](http://www.biomart.org/) database to retrieve functional annotation for genomic loci.
 Hence, the `biomartr` package is designed to achieve the highest degree of reproducible research from data retrieval to data visualization.